ZillyFng/solofng/readme.md

 # Zilly - solofng

 Maintained by ChillerDragon.
 Who did not invent fng.
-This is just yet another version of fng for teeworlds 0.7
+This is just yet another version of fng for teeworlds 0.7.
+The original fng is apparently written by some "TOM".

 For a probably more complete fng version that also supports teams check out: